jaquobia/sbi/README.md

 # SBI (Rust)
-Sbi is a linux-first TUI utility for starbound built that allows you to combine a set of executables, steam workshop collections, and storage locations as instances.
+Sbi is a linux-first TUI utility for starbound that allows you to combine a set of executables, steam workshop collections, and storage locations as instances.

+# Warning
 Sbi is built with unix paths and environments in mind and therefore is not guaranteed to work on Windows now or in the future.

-# Warning
-SBI is in a very experimental state, so stability is not guaranteed and the folder, path, or json structures can change on any commit.
+Sbi is in a very experimental state, so stability is not guaranteed and the folder, path, or json structures can change on any commit.
+Many features are simple and non-communicative, so actions such as updating a collection will appear to do nothing but are silently working in the background.

 # Installing
 TODO - binary installation